DEFRA/defra-ai-sdlc/pages/feature-development/product-requirements.md

 ## 10. Saving the Combined Requirements in the Repository

 Once you have the markdown text, save it in the folder or Obsidian vault that was set up at the start of the project in `[filename].md` format.
-It's important that this file is INSIDE the code repository, as we will have the AI-powered IDE reference it later in the workflow.
+It's important that this file is INSIDE the code repository, as we will have the Artificial Intelligence Coding Assistant (AICA) reference it later in the workflow.

 ## 11. Ensuring Requirement Precision

-Dedicate substantial time and team effort to refining the prompts and the Product Requirements document to eliminate vagueness and potential misinterpretations.
+Spend substantial time and team effort refining the prompts and the Product Requirements document to remove vagueness and potential misinterpretations.

 - Ensure all aspects are reviewed collaboratively by the team.
 - Revise any unclear sections to ensure the requirements are unambiguous and can be correctly interpreted by an LLM.

 ## A Note About Design and UX

 The LLMs have been trained on GDS standards and have ingested GDS style layouts.
 Therefore, they are often good at determining GDS-compliant designs while they implement features.
-As long as your product requirements document and .cursor rules files stipulate adherence to the GDS standards for designs, the LLMs should adhere to them when developing features.
+As long as your product requirements document and .cursor rules files stipulate adherence to the GDS standards for designs, the LLMs should follow them when developing features.
 The LLMs will also note places in your design where GDS standards are not met and suggest compliant alternatives.

 ## [Next -> Development](development.md)